-A Vehicle Bill of Sale is a legal document that records the sale of a car, motorcycle, or other vehicle between a seller and a buyer.
-In exchange for a certain amount of money, the seller agrees to transfer ownership of the vehicle to the buyer.
+A motor vehicle bill of sale is a legal document that records the sale of a car, motorcycle, or another vehicle between a seller and a buyer by transferring ownership of a vehicle from one person to another.

 - Alabama